k0sproject/k0sctl/README.md

 INFO      k0sctl kubeconfig
 ```

-You can find example Terraform and Footloose configurations in the [examples/](examples/) directory.
+You can find example Terraform and [bootloose](https://github.com/k0sproject/bootloose) configurations in the [examples/](examples/) directory.

 ## Installation